-Medical auditing is highly important to any practice to analyse the criticality of the quality of medical care rendered.
+Medical auditing is highly important to any practice to analyze the criticality of the quality of medical care rendered.
 It includes the procedures used for diagnosis and treatment, the utilization of resources, and how it impacts the quality of life for the patient.
 This audit should be performed on a continuous cycle, which will help you obtain results of observing practice, setting standards, and comparing practice with standards, incorporating changes, and observing the new practice.
 Here are some valid factors that determine the importance of medical auditing of your medical practice.

 Enhances patient care

 The patients and other suppliers have reported numerous issues faced by them due to poor communications by the healthcare providers.
-Majority of the problems faced were due to inadequate notes and insufficient discussion with patients.
+The majority of the problems faced were due to inadequate notes and insufficient discussion with patients.
 With the help of audits, pain points in your medical practice were showcased and improved the communication level, overcoming the flaws/barriers in communication that your practice involved with patients and other suppliers.

 Encourages Professional Development

 A medical audit not only acts as the best identifier of pain points in your practice but also can be a form of education.
 With formal sessions increasingly being identified as the primary resource of training in clinical skills.
-Since it is not possible to measure the performance of apprentices without knowing whether the training schemes can adequately fill their knowledge gap, the need for audit plays a crucial role in professional development of a medical practice.
+Since it is not possible to measure the performance of apprentices without knowing whether the training schemes can adequately fill their knowledge gap, the need for audit plays a crucial role in the professional development of medical practice.
 Moreover, possible issues in your practice can be easily and quickly identified with continuous audits and alternative practices can also be discussed for further improvements.